Remember Jesus!

 Camel caravans will cover your roads, young camels from Midian and Ephah.
 All the merchants of Sheba will come, bringing gold and incense and singing praises to the Lord.
 (Isaiah 60:6 NET)

-The vast majority of us have heard the story of the three wise men and seen a crèche or nativity scene with them at the birth of Jesus.
-We do not know if there were only three wise men, but that has been inferred from the three gifts.
-Furthermore, it was not at the time of Jesus’ birth but rather sometime later, likely two years based on Herod’s murder of the baby boys (8).
+Most of us have heard the story of the three wise men and seen a crèche or nativity scene with them at the birth of Jesus.
+We do not know if there were only three wise men, but that has been inferred from the three gifts of gold (1), frankincense (1), and myrrh (7).
+Furthermore, it was not at the time of Jesus’ birth but rather sometime later, likely two years, based on Herod’s murder of the baby boys (8).
 Consequently, the wise men came to the house where Mary, Joseph, and Jesus lived (Matthew 2:11.
 Luke 2:6,7) and not the Tower of the Flock (1), where Jesus was born.

 After Jesus was born in Bethlehem in Judea, in the time of King Herod, wise men from the East came to Jerusalem saying, "Where is the one who is born king of the Jews?
 For we saw his star when it rose and have come to worship him."
 When they saw the star they shouted joyfully.
 As they came into the house and saw the child with Mary his mother, they bowed down and worshiped him.
 They opened their treasure boxes and gave him gifts of gold, frankincense, and myrrh.
 (Matthew 2:1,2,10,11 NET)

-Let us look together into these three gifts brought by the wise men and what others and I believe they represented (2).
-Furthermore, I am going to connect these gifts to the Eucharist, communion, or Lord’s Supper to help us remember, as often as we eat of the BREAD that represents Jesus’ body that was bruised for our healing and drink of the CUP that represents the New Covenant sealed in Jesus’ BLOOD that was poured out for our remission and forgiveness of sin.
-That is, we must remember the reason for our Lord’s birth was His death and what that subsequently provided, is providing, and will provide for us!
+Together, let us look into these three gifts brought by the wise men and what others and I believe they represented (2).
+Furthermore, I am going to connect these gifts to the Eucharist, communion, or Lord’s Supper to help us remember, as often as we eat the BREAD that represents Jesus’ body that was bruised for our healing and drink of the CUP that represents the New Covenant sealed in Jesus’ BLOOD that was poured out for our remission and forgiveness of sin.
+That is, we must remember the reason for our Lord’s birth was His death, and what that subsequently provided, is providing, and will provide for us!

 For I received from the Lord what I also passed on to you, that the Lord Jesus on the night in which he was betrayed took bread, and after he had given thanks he broke it and said, "This is my body, which is for you.
 Do this in remembrance of me."
 In the same way, he also took the cup after supper, saying, "This cup is the new covenant in my blood.
 Do this, every time you drink it, in remembrance of me."
 For every time you eat this bread and drink the cup, you proclaim the Lord's death until he comes.
 (1 Corinthians 11:23-26 NET)